octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 To do that, it needs an entrypoint that perform such an action: this new entrypoint should be named "OpenRaffle" and would allow the administrator to open a raffle.

-So far, there is no entrypoint in this smart contract:
+So far, there is no entrypoint into this smart contract:

 ```js
 type raffleEntrypoints is unit